Geometric Sen theory over rigid analytic spaces: Geometric Sen theory

-The main goal of this section is to use the abstract Sen theory formalism of \S \ref{ch:SenTheory} to study the Hodge-Tate cohomology of $X$, obtaining Theorems \ref{TheoSenOperatorIntro} and \ref{TheoSenBundleofTorsorIntro} of the introduction.
-In \S \ref{ss:LogKummerSequence} we review the log-Kummer exact sequence and prove a log-analogue of \cite[Proposition 3.23]{ScholzePerfectoidSurvey} computing $R\nu_*^{1} \widehat{\s{O}}_X(1)\cong \Omega^1_{X}(\log)$, where $\nu: X_{\proket}\to X_{\ket}$ is the projection of sites.
-In \S \ref{s:HTSrigidSenBundle} we construct the geometric Sen operator of $X$ locally on toric coordinates, for which we are essentially reduced to the Sen theory of a product of tori and discs as in Example \ref{ExamDiscTorus}.
-Then, in \S \ref{ss:GeoSenOpe-Globalization}, we show that these local constructions of the Sen operator glue, following an argument suggested by Lue Pan using that $R^1\nu_* \widehat{\s{O}}_X=\Omega^1_X(\log)$.
-Finally in \S \ref{s:HTSrigidProetalecoho}, we apply the previous results to study the locally analytic vectors of the completed structural sheaf of pro-Kummer-\'etale torsors of $p$-adic Lie groups.
-We end the section by explaining the relation of geometric Sen theory with the works of \cite{LiuZhuRiemannHilbert, DiaoLogarithmicHilbert2018, wang2021padic}.
+The main goal of this section is to use the abstract Sen theory formalism of Section \ref{ch:SenTheory} to study the Hodge-Tate cohomology of $X$, obtaining Theorems \ref{TheoSenOperatorIntro} and \ref{TheoSenBundleofTorsorIntro} of the introduction.
+In Section \ref{ss:LogKummerSequence} we prove that $R\nu_*^{1} \widehat{\s{O}}_X(1)\cong \Omega^1_{X}(\log)$, where $\nu: X_{\proket}\to X_{\ket}$ is the projection of sites following and argument of Scholze.
+In Section \ref{s:HTSrigidSenBundle} we construct the geometric Sen operator of $X$ locally on toric coordinates, for which we are essentially reduced to the Sen theory of a product of tori and discs as in Example \ref{ExamDiscTorus} (4).
+Then, in Section \ref{ss:GeoSenOpe-Globalization}, we show that these local constructions of the Sen operator glue, following an argument suggested by Lue Pan using the isomorphism $R^1\nu_* \widehat{\s{O}}_X\cong \Omega^1_X(\log)$.
+Finally in Section \ref{s:HTSrigidProetalecoho}, we apply the previous results to study the locally analytic vectors of the completed structural sheaf of pro-Kummer-\'etale torsors of $p$-adic Lie groups.
+We finish by explaining the relation of geometric Sen theory with the works of \cite{LiuZhuRiemannHilbert, DiaoLogarithmicHilbert2018, wang2021padic}.

-All the fiber products considered in the next sections are as fs log adic spaces in the sense of \cite[Proposition 2.3.27]{DiaoLogarithmic2019}, in particular they might differ from the fiber products of usual adic spaces.
+All the fiber products considered in the next sections are as fs log adic spaces in the sense of \cite[Proposition 2.3.27]{DiaoLogarithmic2019}, in particular they might differ from the fiber products of usual adic spaces (but both agree for trivial log structures).
+We shall consider almost mathematics with respect to the ideal $\f{m}_C\subset C^+$ of topologically nilpotent elements of $C$.